Use iCloud Keychain to keep information secure on Mac

 Make sure Keychain is on and your Mac is approved.

-Click Options next to Keychain, then make changes in the dialog that appears.
+Click Options next to Keychain, then make changes in the dialogue that appears.

 Removing credit card information or account names and passwords in Safari (or with Keychain Access) deletes them from your macOS keychain and from your iCloud Keychain.